ResearchComputing/Documentation/docs/petalibrary/mounting.md

 ## Adding Petalibrary to a Local Machine

-Petalibrary Allocations allow for machines within the CU internal network to access files without needing to formally transfer.
-This form of data access is referred to as mounting and can be done on any operating system in a variety of ways.
+Users with Petalibrary allocations may access and transfer files to/from their local desktop workstatation within the CU internal network without needing to formally tranfer files via traditional methods such as `scp`, `sftp` `rsync` or `Globus`.
+This form of data access is referred to as _mounting_ and can be done on any operating system in a variety of ways.

 ### SMB mounting to Petalibrary

 SMB (Secure Message Block) is a cross platform network sharing protocol that allows users to mount their Petalibrary allocations onto their local machines.
-SMB is supported on all major operating systems and all it takes to mount is a simple connection to RC's network.
+SMB is supported on all major operating systems and all it takes to mount is a simple connection to CURC's network.

-**You must be on within CU Boulder internal network in order to access your allocation with SMB.**
+**You must be on the CU Boulder internal network in order to access your allocation with SMB.
+Off-campus users can use VPN to login to the internal network.**

 **Note:** SMB support for individual Petalibrary allocations is limited at the moment and requires additional setup from a system administrator.
 Please contact rc-help@colorado.edu if you’d like to set up SMB support with your Petalibrary Allocation.